Hajime12341234/Huarong-Dao-puzzle-A-search/README.md

 I proposed an admissibe heuristic that dominates the Manhattan heuristic in the advanced pdf document.
 You could take a look at it if you are interested.

+Below is a sample picture of the Huarong Dao puzzle.
+The picture is coming from the following website: https://devils-son-in-law.fandom.com/wiki/Huarong_Dao